#

 After identifying the root cause of your difficulty breathing, the team at Pulmonary and Sleep Medicine Group, LLC, creates an integrative care plan for relieving your symptoms and treating the underlying condition.

-Many conditions require medications to fight a bacterial infection, reduce inflammation, or eliminate excess fluids.
-You may need oxygen therapy or respiratory rehabilitation.
+Many conditions require medications to fight infection, reduce inflammation, or open up the airways, or you may need oxygen therapy.